Advancing Digital Government: Integrating Open Source Software Enablement Indicators in Maturity Indexes: Background and related work

 \subsubsection{Support actions}

-Aligning with the referred challenges, growing internal technical expertise within PSOs~\citep{oram2011promoting}, as well as creating champions that can support OSS adoption and collaboration, and integrate with the OSS communities and wider ecosystems is highlighted as a success factor~\citep{van2015adopting}.
-The practice of having experts consulting and supporting entities within government on OSS matters has also been observed on local level of the UK government, and proposed as a policy recommendation in the study~\citep{shaikh2016negotiating}.
+Aligning with the referred challenges, growing internal technical expertise within PSOs~\cite{oram2011promoting}, and creating champions who can support OSS adoption and collaboration, and integrate with OSS communities and wider ecosystems, are highlighted as success factors~\cite{van2015adopting}.
+The practice of having experts consult with and support entities within government on OSS matters has also been observed at the local level of the UK government and has been proposed as a policy recommendation in the study~\cite{shaikh2016negotiating}.

-The calls for internal experts and champions resonate with the increasing establishment of Open Source Program Offices (OSPOs) in later years, inspired by industry practice~\citep{haddad2020ospos}.
-The OSPOs are essentially support functions driving organizational change, supporting its overarching organization to adopt and leverage OSS in alignment with its business or policy goals~\citep{ruff2022rise}.
-They have been proposed in numerous policy recommendations~\citep{blind2021impact, nagle2022strengthening, herpig2023ospos, cisa2023ospo}, and can help PSOs develop and apply the necessary knowledge for how to interpret and implement concerned OSS policies.
-Linåker et al.~\citep{linaaker2023public} investigates and proposes six different archetypes for public sector OSPOs based on a survey among PSOs in EU countries.
+The calls for internal experts and champions resonate with the increasing establishment of Open Source Program Offices (OSPOs) in later years, inspired by industry practice~\cite{haddad2020ospos}.
+The OSPOs are essentially support functions driving organisational change, supporting their overarching organisation in adopting and leveraging OSS in alignment with its business or policy goals~\cite{ruff2022rise}.
+They have been proposed in numerous policy recommendations~\cite{blind2021impact, nagle2022strengthening, herpig2023ospos, cisa2023ospo} and can help PSOs develop and apply the knowledge needed to interpret and implement relevant OSS policies.
+Linåker et al.~\cite{linaaker2023public} investigate and propose six archetypes for public-sector OSPOs based on a survey of PSOs in EU countries.

-For PSOs limited in size and resources, however, creating their own OSPO may not be a possibility why collaboration between PSOs may be a way forward, both within~\citep{frey2023we} and across~\citep{marco2020outsourcing} different levels of government.
-Persson and Linåker~\citep{persson2024soft} describe how PSOs should work towards setting up joint OSS stewards, a form of proxy-organization that facilitates communication, collaboration, procurement, and maintenance of common OSS projects.
-These stewards would in practice fill the same role as an internal OSPO and support the owners or members of the steward.
+For PSOs with limited size and resources, however, creating their own OSPO may not be feasible.
+That is why collaboration between PSOs may be a way forward, both within~\cite{frey2023we} and across~\cite{marco2020outsourcing} different levels of government.
+Persson and Linåker~\cite{persson2024soft} describe how PSOs should work to establish joint OSS stewards, a form of proxy organisation that facilitates communication, collaboration, procurement, and maintenance of common OSS projects.
+These stewards would, in practice, fill the same role as an internal OSPO and support the owners or members of the steward.